f5devcentral/f5-agility-labs-xc/docs/class4/module2/waf-lab-guided-version.rst

 .. image:: _static/screenshot-global-vip-public-cat-etc-passwd.png

-Exercise 5: Performance and Security
+Exercise 4: Performance and Security
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 Start in F5 Distributed Cloud Console and switch to the "Web App & API Protection" context.
 [You should already be here from previous lab]

    We can view details of successful requests and blocks by navigating to "Virtual Hosts"

 #.
 Click on "Select service" and select "Load Balancers".
-Click "Virtual Hosts"->"HTTP Load Balancers" and click on your "global" Load Balancer
+Click "Virtual Hosts" -> "HTTP Load Balancers" and click on your [adjective-animal].lab-sec.f5demos.com Load Balancer

    .. image:: _static/performance-overview.png
       :width: 50%